msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Updated filters examples

 = 1.8.6 =
-* Warn the store owner that if he ever changes URL he may have to ask IfthenPay to update the callback URL
+* Warn the store owner that if he ever changes URL he may have to ask ifthenpay to update the callback URL
 * Admin notice in case this plugin is active and WooCommerce is not
 * Bumped "Requires at least" tag